liambsulliva/data-story/README.md

    npm run build
    ```

-4. **Navigate to the /dist directory** and deploy on a static webserver of your choice.
+4. **Navigate to the /dist directory** and deploy on a static web server of your choice.

 ## Built With